 You can, but I don’t advise it.
 Dairy is very inflammatory and contains a lot of sugar.
 Plant alternative milks are a healthier option and in my opinion taste so good in smoothies and baking well over skim or regular milk.
 One cup of skim milk contains 12 grams of sugar!

-If your recipe call for a few tablespoons of plant alternative milk, can I use a different plant-alternative milk?
+If your recipe calls for a few tablespoons of plant alternative milk, can I use a different plant-alternative milk?

 In most cases like baked goods, yes.
 In smoothies, it will change the taste, but you can totally switch it up.
-If you are concerned or curious, comment below the recipe with this question if you want to double check with me and I’ll confirm.
+If you are concerned or curious, comment on the recipe post with this question if you want to double check with me and I’ll confirm.

 Yes.
 It’s interchangeable.
 You won’t notice it in the recipe when it’s baked.

 If your recipe calls for unsweetened plant-based milk, can I use sweetened plant-based milk?

 Yes.
 I just like to use as little sugar as possible.

 Why do you use chickpea juice in some of your baking recipes?

 Because it is an egg replacement, and I find it works very well.
 And no you cannot taste it.
 Chickpea juice is the same consistency as an egg white.

 What’s the difference between juicing and blending smoothies?